Manhattan DA Bragg sues GOP House Judiciary chairman to prevent interference in Trump case | KRDO

 By Devan Cole and Kara Scannell, CNN

-Manhattan District Attorney Alvin Bragg is suing House Judiciary Chairman Jim Jordan, an Ohio Republican, over what the lawsuit describes as a “transparent campaign to intimidate and attack” the district attorney and interfere in his office’s case against former President Donald Trump.
+Manhattan District Attorney Alvin Bragg is suing House Judiciary Chairman Jim Jordan, over what the lawsuit filed Tuesday describes as a “transparent campaign to intimidate and attack” his office’s case against former President Donald Trump.

-The 50-page suit is asking a federal judge to give emergency and permanent relief that would block enforcement of Jordan’s subpoena for Pomerantz to testify on April 20.
+The suit injects more legal drama into Bragg’s investigation of Trump, which has been dogged for weeks by accusations from Republicans that the prosecutor’s pursuit of the former president was purely political, with the claims being central to Jordan’s own probe.

+US District Judge Mary Kay Vyskocil denied Bragg’s request for emergency relief later Tuesday, though the court could still block the subpoena through other forms of relief.
+She also set a hearing on the matter for April 19.

-“In sum, Congress lacks any valid legislative purpose to engage in a free-ranging campaign of harassment in retaliation for the District Attorney’s investigation and prosecution of Mr. Trump under the laws of New York,” the lawsuit states.
+“In sum, Congress lacks any valid legislative purpose to engage in a free-ranging campaign of harassment in retaliation for the District Attorney’s investigation and prosecution of Mr. Trump under the laws of New York,” the lawsuit, filed in the US District Court for the Southern District of New York, states.

 “That campaign is a direct threat to federalism and the sovereign interests of the State of New York.
 This Court should enjoin the subpoena and put an end to this constitutionally destructive fishing expedition.”